wonghongkeat/user/README.md

 3. Add member of **ibmq2c** in **Manage Access**,  from Current Setting tab -> Manager access -> Invite a Collaborator -> lookup for **ibmq2c** -> add  **ibmq2c** to thi repository.
 4. Complete your code and documentation in the forked project.
 5. Create a new plain text file in the root folder of the forked project.
 And make the file name in the format of "your full name", e.g. **Mark Leon**.
-6. Notify the code assignment is done or you can contact your employer to notify the same (we would be regularly checking the repo for any checkins).
+6. Notify the code assignment is done or you can contact your employer to notify the same along with github url (we would be regularly checking the repo for any checkins).

 ## Code assignment details